360 CARLA Career Symposium & Training Grenoble

 Quentin BERTHOME

-R&D Engineer, Teem Photonics
+R&D Engineer, Teem Photonics, Meylan, France

 In 2017, he graduated from engineering school Phelma with Physics & Nanosciences – Optics & Microelectronics specialization.
 He did his graduating internship at Teem Photonics, working on the development of a 280 nm laser.
 Then, he continued with Teem Photonics for his PhD thesis on laser and nonlinear optics to reach mid-wave and long-wave infrared.
 Since the end of his PhD thesis in 2021, he has worked at Teem Photonics as an R&D Engineer in the laser team, and he is in charge of the developments for funded research programs with academic partners.
 As part of this, he tests new technologies to increase Teem Photonics’ portfolio for further research and development.
 Currently, his main research focuses on the design and development of laser sources for atmospheric pollution detection.